 Youness Sharifi, PhD, PE, GEI Consultants, Inc.

-This course is being presented in cooperation with the Economic Development Association of New Jersey (EDANJ).
+This course is bring presented in cooperation with the Brownfield Coalition of the Northeast (BCONE).

 In addition to 0.6 Rutgers CEUs, this brownfields course has been approved for the following credits:

-NJ Health Officers and Registered Environmental Health Specialists - Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 6.0 NJ Public Health Continuing Education Contact Hours (CEs).
+NJ Health Officers and Registered Environmental Health Specialists: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this education program will be awarded 5.5 NJ Public Health Continuing Education Contact Hours (CEs).

 NJ Licensed Professional Engineers: 6 Continuing Professional Competency (CPC) credits

-Certified Public Works Manager (CPWM) Credits: 2 Technical and 3 Government
+NJ Certified Public Works Manager (CPWM) Credits: 3 Technical, 3 Government

 We strongly recommend that you use the directions we provide.